 Full-text searching allows more complex searches such as word or phrase searching, inflection matching, proximity searching, and relevance matching to be performed on many different fields within tables.
 In order for these searches to run SQL server builds and maintains a catalog.

 We have such a large amount of data that rebuilding a full-text catalog can take as long as 14 days.
 We needed a way to be able to bring the full-text catalog back without rebuilding it, essentially, I needed a backup.
 Microsoft does not backup the full-text catalog in normal backup operations, and you cannot access it with software while the server is running because it is always in use.

-You cannot use standard backup commands to back them up and Microsoft does not have any utilities available for the task either.
+You cannot use standard backup commands to back them up, and Microsoft does not have any utilities available for the task either.
 They do, however, have a guide for how to migrate it from one server to another.
 We needed to do just that.
-I call the process full text catalog organ transplant because organ transplants require the patient receiving the organ to have the same characteristics as the donor in order for the body to accept the new organ.
+I call the process full-text catalog organ transplant because organ transplants require the patient receiving the organ to have the same characteristics as the donor for the body to accept the new organ.

-Full text catalogs need to have a destination system with many of the same characteristics as their previous system or they will not work at all.
-The characteristics that must be similar are the SQL server version, full-text catalog folders and file locations, full-text catalog folder and file names and contents, and the same database id and table ids on both servers and databases.
+Full-text catalogs need to have a destination system with many of the same characteristics as their previous system, or they will not work at all.
+The features that must be similar are the SQL server version, full-text catalog folders and file locations, full-text catalog folder and file names and contents, and the same database id and table ids on both servers and databases.

 You have to be in the database you want to query first.
 Use databasename will accomplish this.